 Although Florida’s toxic algal blooms have been well-documented, they are increasing in frequency and encompassing larger swaths of geographic regions.
 Last October, in the longest-lasting algal bloom recorded in over a decade, a red tide seized approximately 145 miles of Florida’s southwest coastlines.
 Though red tides are common to Florida—typically occurring every year, between October and April, dating back as far as the 1500s—the ones that have emerged recently are unprecedented, more resilient and deadly.

-Comprised of phytoplankton known as dinoflagellates, the algae itself isn’t red, but when amassed in great numbers, it gives the appearance of a red or golden hue.
+Composed of phytoplankton known as dinoflagellates, the alga itself isn’t red, but when amassed in great numbers, it gives the appearance of a red or golden hue.
 One dinoflagellate, Karenia brevis, is particularly menacing, producing a neurotoxin that impairs neurologic and muscle function in those who ingest it.
 The hardest hit from the red tide, not surprisingly, was marine life.
 Thus far, more than 300 sea turtles have died, as well as thousands of fish and at least 100 manatees.

 While industrial agriculture and climate change have certainly stoked algal blooms, some environmental hazards can be found in our backyards.
 Literally.
 Trash, grass clippings, pet waste, improperly fertilized lawns, pesticides—all play a role in polluting surface water.
 One of the biggest concerns of runoff is that it disrupts the natural water cycle, creating less opportunity for water to infiltrate soil, where it goes through an organic filtering process and replenishes aquifers (which are already compromised in Florida).